Polish Sour Mushroom Soup Recipe

 Sour Mushroom Soup is a Christmas Eve Tradition

 Families of all nationalities have traditional holiday foods, and these traditions are carried on from one generation to the next.
-In my family, we celebrated Christmas Eve with my Polish grandparents, and always had a traditional meal with many family members followed by opening of gifts.
+In my family, we celebrated Christmas Eve with my Polish grandparents.
+Many family members gathered together for the traditional meal which was followed by exchanging gifts.
 Later in the night, most of the family members went together to Christmas Eve midnight mass, often coming home for another round of coffee and Christmas cookies.

 Christmas Day was also a celebration in our household as the children received their gifts from Santa and their Christmas stockings on Christmas morning, but it was Christmas Eve dinner with it's traditional foods that was the main event of the holiday season for us.

-When my Grandmother was directing the event, the dinner included many courses: soup, fish, traditional vegetable dishes and pierogies.
+When my Grandmother was directing the event, the dinner included many courses: soup, fish, sauerkraut with lima beans, klelbasa, and pierogies.
 For desert homemade babka with sweet butter and Christmas cookies were served with coffee and punch.

-Christmas Eve cooking began in the early morning to make pirogies with five different fillings (see my hub for Pierogie recipes).
+Christmas Eve cooking began in the early morning as we gathered to make pirogies with five different fillings.
 Later in the afternoon, other dishes were prepared including a wonderful Sour Mushroom Soup that was served at the start of the meal.

 This soup is a favorite of my husband (who doesn't like mushroom, by the way) and my grandson, so when I make it, I always plan for extra to serve later in the week.